Joe Thomas (producer): Later Beach Boys productions

 According to Thomas, around 2008 or 2010, Wilson inquired about demo tapes recorded during the sessions for Imagination.
-"He called up and said I've got some ideas for some new Beach Boys songs, and I said, That’s great, and I pointed out to him that when we worked together several years ago he had the genesis of some other Beach Boy songs that he had never really wanted to put on any of his solo records."
+"He called up and said I've got some ideas for some new Beach Boys songs, and I said, That's great, and I pointed out to him that when we worked together several years ago he had the genesis of some other Beach Boy songs that he had never really wanted to put on any of his solo records."
 The two proceeded to meet with Mike Love in Palm Springs, who then agreed to a collaboration.
 The end product, titled That's Why God Made the Radio (2012), received generally favorable reviews.

 In 2012, Thomas returned to co-produce the Beach Boys' Live – The 50th Anniversary Tour, which was widely criticized for its auto-tuned vocals.
 Thomas again co-produced Wilson's solo album No Pier Pressure (2015).
 The album garnered mixed reviews that widely referenced its adult contemporary arrangements and extensive use of auto-tune; Thomas was again held responsible for the album's particular sound.

+Personal life and death

+Thomas was married to Kris, and the couple had four children.
+Thomas died on April 28, 2024, at the age of 68.